-The good news is that, even if your site isn’t responsive, this latest update will only affect your mobile search rankings.
+The good news is that, even if your site lacks responsive web design, this latest update will only affect your mobile search rankings.
 The bad news is that it’s definitely going to affect your mobile search rankings, which are just as important – if not more important – than your desktop search rankings.

 While Google has yet to announce specifics in regards to how they’ll punish websites that aren’t optimized, they did state that the update “will have a significant impact on [their] search results.”
 Since Google doesn’t usually extend a warning like this in the lead-up to updating their algorithms, it’s safe to assume that the warning should be heeded unless you want to see a drop in your PageRank, customers, and conversions.

-While companies in the past could still get by with a non-responsive website, a non-responsive website will soon be a non-option.
-With roughly 30% of today’s web traffic coming from mobile users and an overwhelming majority of them clicking the first link on a results page, a responsive website will soon be a requirement.
+While companies in the past could still get by without implementing responsive web design, a non-responsive website will soon be a non-option.
+With roughly 30% of today’s web traffic coming from mobile users and an overwhelming majority of them clicking the first link on a results page, responsive web design will soon be a requirement.

 How Can You Continue to Rank?